palakgupta2712/astro-portfolio/src/content/posts/cdn.md

 tags: ["#PreflightParty", "#hashtag#SecurityFirst", "#hashtag#DataHarmony", "#hashtag#NoMoreWebWalls"]
 ---

-Geo graphically dispersed servers (Edge, Shield & Origin) used to deliver static content, CDN is a cache itself and it stores images, gifs, Videos, script files..... etc. Content is served from edge server near to user.
+<span style="color:orange">Geo graphically dispersed servers (Edge, Shield & Origin) used to deliver static content, CDN is a cache itself and it stores images, gifs, Videos, script files..... etc. Content is served from edge server near to user.</span>

 We do have another concept for Dynamic content caching that GIFY is using, we will understand at the end of this edition via example.